odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 .. important::

-   There is a subtlety with callback props: they usually should be called with the `.bind` suffix.
+   There is a subtlety with callback props: they usually should be defined with the `.bind` suffix.
 See the `documentation <{OWL_PATH}/doc/reference/props.md#binding-function-props>`_

 7. A todo list